The Rolling Barrage PTSD Foundation / The Rolling Barrage

 Medically released March 1998 from the CAF (shrapnel injury, Sarajevo).

-My first time on TRB was in 2018.
+My first time on The Rolling Barrage was in 2018.
 After my 3 legs in Alberta I went to see a psychiatrist and was diagnosed with PTSD in January 2019.

-I joined the TRB Board of Directors in 2021 with the goal that if I could help just one person like TRB helped me in 2018, I would be happy.
+I joined The Rolling Barrage PTSD Foundation Board of Directors in 2021 with the goal that if I could help just one person like The Rolling Barrage helped me in 2018, I would be happy.

 Warren Cave – Director / Riding Groups